AgonConsole8/agon-docs/docs/mos/Star-Commands.md

 Conditionally execute another command depending on the value of an expression.

-At the time of writing, `<expression>` can only be a variable name.
+At the time of writing, `<expression>` can only be a variable name or a number, as there is not yet a full expression engine available.
 The expression will evaluate as true if the variable exists and is either non-zero (for numeric variables) or not an empty string.

+The absence of a full expression engine in MOS means that it is not currently possible to check only for the non-existence of a variable as you must always include a `then` command.
+There are a few ways to work around this limitation.
+One example would be `*if MyVar then try invalid-command else echo MyVar does not exist`, although this would set Try related system variables.
+An alternative approach would be `*if MyVar then set MyVar <MyVar> else echo MyVar does not exist`, which would just set MyVar to its current value if it already existed.

 Support for this command was added in Console8 MOS 3.0.